bgschiller/winnow/docs/extending_winnow.rst

 That's pretty painful to write.
 If your UI mirrors our json structure, it could be difficult for users to discover how to create a filter like that.
 Let's create an operator to handle this case.

 First, we'll need to make a value type.
 We could piggyback on the 'collection' value type, but other collections don't necessarily know how to handle an 'all of' operator.
 For example, imagine we had a data source that was a star rating between 1 and 5.
 It wouldn't make sense to say "Rating is all of [3, 4]".
 By making a specific value type, we can allow each data source to decide whether or not to permit this operator.
-Let's call it 'collection_any'.
+Let's call it 'collection_all'.

 Now we'll add the operator to Winnow's list.